-What Is An Ethernet Cable?
+What Exactly is an Ethernet Cable?

-How To Connect Ethernet Cable With PC
+How to Connect your PC with an Ethernet Cable

 Step 1: Connect your router to the modem